 Understanding the importance of long-term care planning

 Americans are living longer, healthier lives than ever before.
 But odds are that, during your life, you'll need some type of ongoing health care-related assistance for illness or injury.
-According to the Center for Disease Control and Prevention, there are 8,357,100 people each year who receive some form of long-term care support.1

 If you ever need long-term care, Medicaid covers only some of its costs.
 HMOs, Medicare and Medigap will not cover every health care expense either.
 As a result, out-of-pocket costs for long-term care could significantly impact your life savings.

 Long-term care insurance (LTCI) generally pays a specific dollar amount per day for a set period of time for whatever type of long-term care is outlined in the policy.
 For example:

 - Most of the policy benefits are triggered by physical or mental impairments designated in the policy.